Bios

 Managing Director, Goldman Sachs

+Aaron Siegel leads the Entertainment Investment Banking team at Goldman Sachs and has been privileged to work with clients across the music sector for over two decades since joining Goldman Sachs in 2003.
 Aaron serves on the Board of Directors of the Arthur Miller Foundation, a nonprofit that provides access and equity to theater education in public schools.
 He also serves on the Board of Directors of SeaChange, a nonprofit providing grants, loans, analysis and advice to help nonprofits work through complex financial and organizational challenges.
+Aaron graduated from Harvard College.

 jon singer